 - 2⅓ cups prepared fruit (you'll need 6-10 blood oranges, depending on the size) you can also use a mix of navel and blood oranges

 - 4¼ cups sugar measured into separate bowl

 - 1 1.75 ounce box powdered fruit pectin I use SURE-JELL

 - 2 tablespoons fresh lemon juice

-- Remove colored zest (just the colored part, not the white pitch) from the blood oranges using a small zester (I love this one).
-If you can’t get one of the small zesters, use a vegetable peeler to remove just the colored zest*.
+Remove colored zest (just the colored part, not the white pith) from 6 of the oranges using a small zester (this one works so well).
+If you can’t get one of the small zesters, use a vegetable peeler to remove just the colored zest.
 Then cut the peel into thin slivers, or finely chop.

-- Mix water and pectin in a medium saucepan.
-Bring to a full boil on high heat, stirring constantly.
+Mix water and pectin in a medium saucepan.
+Bring to a full rolling boil on high heat, stirring constantly.
 Boil and stir for 1 full minute.

-- Add hot pectin to the fruit mixture and stir for 3 minutes.
+Add hot pectin and lemon juice to the fruit mixture and stir for 3 minutes.
+(Don't cheat!
+Set a timer.)
 The sugar should be dissolved and the marmalade should no longer be grainy.
 (A few sugar crystals may remain.)

 Fill prepared containers immediately to within ½-inch of tops.
 Wipe off top edges of containers and immediately cover with lids.
 Let stand at room temperature 24 hours (if you can wait!).
 Marmalade is now ready to use.
 Store in refrigerator up to 3 weeks or freeze extra containers up to 1 year.
 Thaw in refrigerator before using.